The Sunshine Company

 Available: 1

 By the time The Sunshine Company got around to releasing their third and final studio album (there's supposedly a fourth set that was shelved by Imperial), popular tastes had moved on leaving these folks with little in the way of an audience.
 That's somewhat unfortunate since 1968's Joe Saraceno produced "Sunshine & Shadows" actually had some nice moments.
-The Mamas and Papas comparisons remained apt through much of the collection with tracks such as 'On A Beautiful Day', the pretty ballad 'I'm Gonna Love You' and 'Wingate Square' underscoring their long-standing 'sunshine pop' sound.
+The Mamas and Papas comparisons remained apt throughout much of the collection with tracks like 'On A Beautiful Day', the pretty ballad 'I'm Gonna Love You' and 'Wingate Square' underscoring their long-standing 'sunshine pop' sound.
 On the other hand material such as a cover of The Youngblood's 'Come Together' (mis-titled as 'Let's Get Together') and the hysterically inept 'Love Poem' found them trying to increase their 'hip' factor.
 The album also saw the group trying to flex their creative influence.
 Unlike earlier releases, this time around almost half of the songs were group originals.
 Unfortunately record company demands for a safe commercial project limited the group's flexibility resulting in a rather MOR sound.
 Still, tougher numbers like 'A Stitch In Time Saves None' provided a taste of what these guys might have been able to do with a little more artistic freedom.
-Imperial pulled a series of singles from the album, though none did much commercially:

 "Sunshine & Shadows" track listing: